 The major functions served by acoustic guitar necks are:

-- 1Withstanding string Tension: Neck supports the strings and withstands considerable bending stress, particularly with heavy gauge steel strings.
-Hence, a strong and hard wood is required to hold everything together.
+- Withstanding string Tension: The neck supports the strings and withstands considerable bending stress, particularly with heavy gauge steel strings.
+Hence, strong hardwood is required to hold everything together.

-- 2Resist warping: Ability of any guitar to resist warping allows it to hold a constant pitch.
-Strings must be at a certain height above fingerboard to provide good playability.
-Warped neck is almost impossible to finger.
-Truss rod provides this ability against warping.
+- Resist warping: The ability of any guitar to resist warping allows it to hold a constant pitch.
+Strings must be at a certain height above the fingerboard to provide good playability.
+A warped neck is almost impossible to finger.
+The truss rod provides this ability against warping.

-- 3Playability: Size and shape of the neck plays an important role in influencing the playability of any guitar.
-People with smaller hands prefer narrow and shallow necks, while players with fingerpicking style, bigger hands and fingers, prefer wider and deeply curved necks.
+- Playability: The size and shape of the neck play an important role in influencing the playability of any guitar.
+People with smaller hands prefer narrow and shallow necks, while players with fingerpicking style, bigger hands, and fingers, prefer wider and deeply curved necks.

-- 4Tonality: Guitar necks should absorb minimal energy from vibrating strings, so that more energy reaches the soundboard through the bridge.
+- Tonality: Guitar necks should absorb minimal energy from vibrating strings so that more energy reaches the soundboard through the bridge.
 This will ensure that type of tone produced by the guitar, is defined by the body only.
 Hard and dense wood ensures this.